How Much Is My Website Worth? (Website Valuation Guide)

 Quick Answer:

-- Currently, most content-based and e-commerce websites are valued at around 24x-42x average monthly profit.
+• Currently, most content sites, e-commerce business, and digital agencies are valued at around 24x-36x average monthly profit.

-- Certain types of businesses (like SaaS) usually have higher valuations, and others (like dropshipping) tend to have lower valuations.
+• Certain types of businesses (like SaaS) tend to sell for higher multiples, and others (like dropshipping) tend to go for lower multiples.

 If you’re considering selling your website, blog, or online business, the first question that comes to mind is, “How much is my website worth?”
 After all, you can’t decide if you want to sell it without having an idea of how much you might get for it.

 The truth is, your website or online business is worth whatever someone is willing to pay for it.
-Thankfully, the calculation methods covered in this website valuation guide are relatively standard throughout the industry right now.
-However, there are exceptions.
+Thankfully, the calculation methods covered in this guide are relatively standard throughout the industry right now.
+While there are exceptions, this approach can be used to value most online businesses.

 Every buyer or potential buyer is unique, and each one will have their own idea or opinion about how much your site is worth to them.